Standard 15% VAT. Calculate VAT-inclusive, VAT-exclusive, reverse VAT extraction, and multi-item invoice totals. Accurate 2026 MRA rates.

 Calculate how much VAT the buyer withholds and remits to the tax authority on this transaction.

 Mauritius applies Value Added Tax (VAT) at a standard rate of 15%.
 VAT was introduced on 7 September 1998, replacing the previous sales tax.
 Mauritius has a well-developed and efficient VAT system, reflecting the country's reputation as one of Africa's most business-friendly economies.
 There is no general reduced rate, though certain goods and services are zero-rated, including exports, basic food items (rice, flour, bread, cooking oil, milk), prescribed medicines, and agricultural inputs.
 Exempt supplies include financial services, insurance, residential rentals, medical and healthcare services, educational services, public transport, and the supply of water and electricity to domestic consumers.
-The Mauritius Revenue Authority (MRA) administers VAT with high efficiency.
-Businesses with annual taxable turnover exceeding MUR 6 million must register for VAT.
-VAT returns are filed on a quarterly basis for most businesses, with monthly filing for large taxpayers.
-Returns are due by the last day of the month following the quarter.
-The MRA provides a fully electronic tax administration system.
-Input VAT can be deducted against output VAT, with efficient refund processing for businesses in a net credit position.
-Mauritius's VAT system is widely regarded as one of the most efficient in Africa.
+The Mauritius Revenue Authority (MRA) administers VAT.
+Finance Act 2025 changes reduced the compulsory VAT registration threshold from MUR 6 million to MUR 3 million, with affected registrations taking effect from 1 October 2025.
+VAT returns are filed quarterly for many smaller registered persons, with monthly filing for larger taxpayers and optional monthly filing for some quarterly filers.
+MRA's electronic filing guidance sets the due date at the end of the month following the month or quarter, while general registration guidance also notes a 20-day rule for non-electronic filing contexts.
+Input VAT can be deducted against output VAT where the claim is allowable and properly supported.

 VAT was introduced in Mauritius on 7 September 1998, replacing the previous sales tax.
 The system has been refined over the years and is now considered one of the most efficient VAT administrations in Africa.